kypropex/Curse-of-Strahd/Day_1/Session_1_Welcome_to_Barovia.md

 insists that the music box might have a significance in what is happening, this I cannot leave behind.

 The fog gains even more speed as we start running towards the gate.
 We barely manage to close it behind us when we hear a loud "tud" as if something big and heavy hits the wooden gate.
 On this side of the gate we find a corpse of a man who has recently died with a second letter in his hand.
 ```
 Hail thee of might and valor:

-I, the Burgomaster of Barovia, send you honor—with despair.
+I, the Burgomaster of Barovia, send you honorâ€”with despair.

 My adopted daughter, the fair Ireena Kolyana, has been these past nights bitten
 by a vampyr.
 For over four hundred years, this creature has drained the life